nickMingi/minglab/_posts/computer/2020-01-24-LanguageProcessing-RegularExpression.markdown

 # New Subject

+Front-end of the compiler
+- scanner & parser
+- deal with the source language
+- syntax & static semantics

+Raw characters --> scanner --> tokens

+Static semantics
+- things we can check at "compile" time

+Dynamic semantics
+- things that happen a "run" time
+- a little tougher to work with

+Symbol Table
+- track usage of user-defined names
+- add: on declaration
+- check: on name usage

 Use Lex & Yacc
 - validate date & time entries in a file
 - for simplicity assume 1 item per line